nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 date: 2025-10-23
 ---
 ## tl;dr
+- Data strategy **_is_** product strategy; especially in ML!
-- Model training is more accessible than I expected (thanks in large part to [this template](https://github.com/mfranzon/yolo-training-template)).
+- Getting started with ML is more accessible than you think (thanks in large part to [this template](https://github.com/mfranzon/yolo-training-template)).
-- After 20 epochs of training on pothole images, I wasn't able to get high-confidence object detection
-- Through some troubleshooting, I landed on the cause being related to domain shift.
-- Matching the dataset to the usecase is key (this is obvious in hindsight)
-- training loss and mAP values are not a replacement for real-world benchmarking.
-- I spent more time reading and learning about ML concepts than i did training or inferencing.
-I think this is a good thing and speaks to the simplicity of the template
+- Define the usecase first.
+Not starting with a clear end-goal leads to drift.
+- ML is a mature field with a lot of learning and experimentation resources to lean on.

 ## Where do we begin?